cimplec/sim-c/README.md

 <p align="center">
   <img src="./simc-pipeline.png">
 </p>

-## Discussion

-<p align="justify">For doubts related to implementation of a feature or to know more about future releases join the official subreddit - <a href="https://www.reddit.com/r/cimplec/">r/cimplec</a>.

 ## New Developers

 <p align="justify">New developers can join simC New Devs slack channel where they can get help from core developers on their issues, link to the slack channel - <a href="https://join.slack.com/t/sim-cnewdevs/shared_invite/zt-jgfthwau-V0INVtZQAaZ4RERZbE2lGg">simC New Devs Slack</a></p>

-## Start Contributing

-<p align="justify">sim-C which has a highly intuitive codebase, you'll be ready to contribute in no time!
-While adding any functionality to sim-C you need to make changes in the following files only:</p>

-<p align="justify">1. <strong>lexical_analyzer.py</strong>
-Lexical analysis is the first phase of a compiler.
-It takes the modified source code from language preprocessors that are written in the form of sentences.
-The lexical analyzer breaks these syntaxes into a series of tokens, by removing any whitespace or comments in the source code.
-Depending on the type of functionality add it to the respective function: is_keyword, numeric_val, string_val, keyword_identifier and/or lexical_analyze.</p>

-<p align="justify">2. <strong>op_code.py</strong>
-It is responsible for creating opcodes.
-If need be you need to change the opcode2dig function only which returns the integer representation of opcode type.</p>

-<p align="justify">3. <strong>simc_parser.py</strong>
-Parser is an interpreter component that is used to break the data into smaller elements coming from lexical analysis phase.
-A parser takes input in the form of sequence of tokens and produces output.
-Here you may need to create a separate function which defines the grammar and checks for the syntax.
-The function should return the OpCode.
-Also, if need be you have to append the functionality to the parse function which parses the tokens, calls the particular function and returns opcodes.</p>

-<p align="justify">4. <strong>compiler.py</strong>
-Finally you need to define the opcode type in the compiler and write the expected C syntax for the functonality.</p>

-<p align="justify">You can write a test in test.simc and verify whether it's producing results in the test.c file.</p>

-## Contributing
-<span id="contribute"></span>
-To get started with simC follow the official documentation:- https://cimplec.github.io/docs/

-The following resources are a good place to get to know more about simC:-

-1) Writing code in C?
-Simplify your life with sim-C <a href="https://dev.to/cimplec/writing-code-in-c-simplify-your-life-with-sim-c-2dkj">Dev.to</a>, <a href="https://medium.com/oss-build/writing-code-in-c-simplify-your-life-with-sim-c-9dd98f882bf8">Medium</a>.
-2) Getting Started with sim-C <a href="https://dev.to/cimplec/getting-started-with-sim-c-4iek">Dev.to</a>, <a href="https://medium.com/oss-build/getting-started-with-sim-c-1397ee539877">Medium</a>.

-Apart from these blog posts, you can also checkout the <a href="https://cimplec.github.io/docs">official docs</a>.

 ## License